 Esparto Middle School

-Melissa Chavez received her Master's degree in Social Work with an emphasis in Children and Families, from the University of Southern California.
+Melissa Chavez earned her Master's degree of Social work, with an emphasis in Children and Families, from the University of Southern California.
 Her specialties include treatment for childhood trauma, anxiety, and depression.
-Current roles include, working with school aged youth and their families, to address concerns related to socio-emotional development and mentoring.
-Her therapeutic orientation is guided by Dialectical Behavioral Therapy, and strengths-based perspectives.
-Other areas of interest include Autism, Sexual Abuse, and Domestic Violence.
+Melissa has worked with non-profits in various settings and capacities, guided by an eclectic approach to address concerns related to socio-emotional development in adolescence.
+This ensures that she creates an ideal approach tailored specifically to an individual's need and place in their therapeutic journey.
+Other areas of interest include Autism, ADHD, Sexual Abuse, and Domestic Violence.
+Melissa also enjoys baking, binge watching Grey's Anatomy, and spending time with her husband, two sons, and cat, Delilah.

 Josh Ellis, AMFT